fa-alvarez/python-examples/README.md

 The longest_word function is used to compare 3 words.
 It returns the word with the most number of characters (and the first in the list when they have the same length).

+## number_group.py
+The number_group function returns "Positive" if the number received is positive, "Negative" if it's negative, and "Zero" if it's 0.